Solifugae: Diet and hunting

 Solifuges are carnivores and typically generalists, feeding on a wide variety of prey in their given environment.
-For most species, insects make up the bulk of their diet.
-However, these animals have been known to consume anything they can subdue.
-This includes other arachnids like spiders, scorpions, and smaller solifuges, other arthropods like millipedes, and small lizards, birds, and mammals.
+For most species, insects make up the bulk of their diet, but these animals have been known to consume any prey they can subdue.
+This includes other arachnids such as spiders, scorpions, and smaller solifuges, other arthropods such as millipedes, and small lizards, birds, and mammals.
 Additionally, solifuges are voracious eaters.
-It's common for adult females to eat so much that they're temporarily unable to walk.
+Adult females commonly eat so much that they are temporarily unable to walk.

-When looking for prey, most solifuges rapidly move around while tapping their pedipalps on the ground.
+When hunting for prey, most solifuges rapidly move around while tapping their pedipalps on the ground.
 The only exception is the majority of termite-loving species, as they prefer to be more sedentary.
-In addition to using their pedipalps, solifuges have a variety of methods to locate prey.
-These include seeing movements with their eyes, feeling with their long hairlike setae, smelling with their malleoli, and sensing vibrations.
+In addition to using their pedipalps, solifuges have a variety of methods to locate prey, including seeing movements with their eyes, feeling with their long, hairlike setae, smelling with their malleoli, and sensing vibrations.
 How much the animal relies on each sense depends on the species.
-While all hunt on the ground, some species are great climbers, able to search for prey on trees, shrubs, and on artificial structures.
+While all hunt on the ground, some species are great climbers, able to search for prey on trees, shrubs, and artificial structures.

 Solifuges hunt their prey using three main hunting-strategies: Stalking, chasing, and ambushing.
 Depending on the meal's size, prey is seized with the animal's pedipalps or massive chelicerae.
 When the pedipalps are used, prey is initially caught with the limb's suction cups, then rapidly pulled toward the chelicerae to be chewed.
-These motions happen so fast that they can't be distinguished.
-Before eating, solifuges prepare their food by removing any parts they find unfavorable.
-In arthropods, these are typically areas that have a high amount of chitin (heads, antennae, wings, etc).
+These motions happen so fast that they cannot be distinguished.
+Before eating, they prepare their food by removing any parts they find unfavorable.
+In arthropods, these are typically areas that have a high amount of chitin (heads, antennae, wings, etc.).

-Solifuges eat in different ways based on the shape of their food.
+A solifuge eats in different ways based on the shape of its food.
 Prey that is long and narrow is held perpendicular to the chelicerae and chewed from one end to another.
-More round prey is chewed by rotating the body all at once.
-This chewing motion turns the food into a liquidized paste which is then swallowed by the animal's pharynx.
-Solifuges that haven't fed for long periods are known to eat faster than ones that fed recently.
+Rounder prey is chewed by rotating the body all at once.
+This chewing motion turns the food into a liquidized paste, which is then swallowed by the animal's pharynx.
+A solifuge that has not fed for a long period is known to eat faster than one that has fed recently.
 Larger solifuges are also known to eat faster than smaller ones.